Birational boundedness of rationally connected Calabi-Yau 3-folds: Introduction

-\begin{conj}[{cf. \cite{AK2}, \cite[Conjecture 3.9]{MP04}}] Fix a positive real number $\epsilon$ and a positive integer $d$.
-The set of all $X$ satisfying \begin{enumerate} \item $\dim X=d,$ \item there exists a boundary $B$ such that $(X, B)$ is $\epsilon$-klt, \item $-(K_X+B)$ is nef, and \item $X$ is rationally connected, \end{enumerate} forms a bounded family. \end{conj} In dimension two, Conjecture \ref{conj2} was proven by Alexeev \cite[Theorem 6.9]{AK2}.
-However, it still remains open even in dimension three.
 Conjecture \ref{conj2} is already very interesting in the case when $K_X+B\equiv 0$ which can be formulated separately as the following statement. \begin{conj} Fix a positive real number $\epsilon$ and a positive integer $d$.
-The set of rationally connected $d$-dimensional varieties of $\epsilon$-CY type forms a bounded family. \end{conj} Here a normal projective variety $X$ is \emph{of $\epsilon$-CY type} if there exists an effective $\bR$-divisor $B$ such that $(X, B)$ is an $\epsilon$-klt log Calabi--Yau pair.
+The set of rationally connected $d$-dimensional varieties of $\epsilon$-CY type forms a bounded family. \end{conj} Here, a normal projective variety $X$ is \emph{of $\epsilon$-CY type} if there exists an effective $\bR$-divisor $B$ such that $(X, B)$ is an $\epsilon$-klt log Calabi--Yau pair.

-Di Cerbo and Svaldi \cite[Theorem 1.3]{DCS} recently gave a partial answer to the birational boundedness for Conjecture \ref{conj2} in the case when $K_X+B\equiv 0$, coefficients of $B$ belong to a fixed DCC set, $B\neq 0$, and $\dim X\leq 4$.
-However, to conclude Conjecture \ref{conj1} from Conjecture \ref{conj2}, it is necessary to consider the case when coefficients of $B$ do not belong to a fixed DCC set or $B= 0$.
+In \cite[Theorem~1.4]{BDCS}, recently an affermative answer was given showing that the birational boundedness version of for Conjecture~\ref{conj3} holds in the case when the torsion index of $K_X+B\equiv 0$ is bounded.
+However, to conclude Conjecture \ref{conj1} from Conjecture \ref{conj2}, it is necessary to consider the case when the coefficients of $B$ do not belong to a fixed DCC set or $B= 0$, as the minimal log discrepancy is not known to satisfy the ACC property.

 The goal of this article is to study Conjecture \ref{conj3} in dimension three and to establish several birational boundedness results.

 The first result provides an affirmative answer to the birational boundedness in Conjecture \ref{conj1} for dimension three. \begin{thm} The set of all rationally connected klt Calabi--Yau $3$-folds forms a birationally bounded family. \end{thm} Theorem \ref{main} is a special case of the following theorem, which gives an affirmative answer to the birational boundedness for Conjecture \ref{conj3} in dimension three. \begin{thm} Fix a positive real number $\epsilon$.
 The set of rationally connected $3$-folds of $\epsilon$-CY type forms a birationally bounded family. \end{thm} Theorem \ref{main2} can be viewed as a generalization of \cite[Theorem 1.3]{DCS} in dimension $3$, and also a generalization of the birational BAB conjecture in dimension $3$ \cite{Jiang6}.